bottlenoselabs/c2cs/README.md

 ## Bindings catalog

-Create an issue for a request of a C library and I'll be happy to setup a repository with bindings.
+Catalog of C# bindings for C libraries I have setup and tested myself.

 |Name|Description|C|C#|
 |:-:|:-:|:-:|:-:|
 |sokol|minimal cross-platform standalone C headers|https://github.com/floooh/sokol|https://github.com/lithiumtoast/sokol-cs|
 |SDL|Simple Directmedia Layer|https://github.com/libsdl-org/SDL|https://github.com/lithiumtoast/sdl-cs|

+Want to see a C library not seen here?
+Create an issue for a request of a C library and I'll be happy to setup a repository with bindings.

 ## Background: Why?